mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 ### Use of GDPs to support debugging and the product revision process

+_NOTE - This section is particularly underdeveloped at this stage_

 Many participants spent significant periods of time improving, testing and fixing coding errors in their games.
 Analysis of the coding of video data showed that revision and debugging was often a solo effort.
-(NOTE - I may be able to extract this from coding data).

 In a way that mirrors the spread of other creative technical processes, certain revision and debugging practices that were transmitted through interaction with the facilitator that were adopted and used by the community.
 Some practices were straight-forward, for example the swift navigation between the source code window and a preview window of the live game.
-Others were more specialist like the use of the developer console of the internet browser to debug Javascript errors or the process of hovering over red dots in the code playground to explore error messages.
+Others were more specialist like the use of the developer console of the internet browser to debug JavaScript errors or the process of hovering over red dots in the code playground to explore error messages.

 <!-- PERHAPS PULL UP DETAILS OF DEBUGGING. -->

 In the area of product revision the repeated, solo, incremental changes of the details of implementation of game design patterns indicate a personal appropriation of concepts like game feel and challenge.
 The experience of debugging appears to be a particular practice evoking certain feelings.
 Feelings of frustration alternate with elation at solving a tricky bug.
 As I built proficiency as a facilitator I began to identify different kinds of errors emerging as explored in the previous chapter.
 The use of code patching often provoked glitch bugs which where actually behaviour did not match intended behaviour.
 In analysis of interactions with participants when trying to solve coding blockages, I note different strategies in responding to such errors.
 For some participants I quickly solve them with short explanation to allow them to continue.
 For other participants who I judge to be receptive I may celebrate the glitch and explore with them the opportunities they provided to understand the related code in a way that allowed the exploration of more abstract concepts using a concrete example afforded by the mechanics of the game design pattern.
 The following section provides an example of this kind of interaction and examines the surfacing of computational thinking concepts in particular.

 <!-- While the use of debugging tools and processes are often introduced to solve a particular problem in implementing one GDP.
 The same process is uses to solve issues that crop up while implementing other patterns.
 Throughout the recordings, some individuals show an evolution of problem solving knowledge and processes in relation to coding through their independent work.
 CAN i FIND ANY KEY EXAMPLES OF THIS?
 -->

 ### GDPs as a way to surface and discuss embedded computational, design and systems concepts